tauraijob/madziwa/EXCEL_IMPORT_GUIDE.md

   - `PREPARATION MARK`, `Preparation Mark`, `preparation_mark`

 ### Data Validation
-- **Required fields**: Student name, candidate number, sex, email, school name, class name, subject, topic, assessment date
+- **Required fields**: Student candidate number, subject, topic, assessment date
 - **Date format**: Any valid date format (Excel will auto-detect)
 - **Marks**: Must be numeric values within specified ranges
 - **Comments**: Can be text of any length
+- **Student details**: Automatically populated from database using candidate number

 ## Import Process

 ### What Happens During Import
-1. **Student Creation/Update**: Students are created if they don't exist, or updated if they do
+1. **Student Lookup**: Students are found using the candidate number from the database
+2. **Student Creation**: If a student doesn't exist, a new student record is created with default values
-2. **Assessment Creation**: New assessment records are created for each row
+3. **Assessment Creation**: New assessment records are created for each row
-3. **Duplicate Prevention**: If an assessment already exists for the same student, subject, and date, it will be updated instead of creating a duplicate
+4. **Duplicate Prevention**: If an assessment already exists for the same student, subject, and date, it will be updated instead of creating a duplicate
-4. **Validation**: All data is validated and errors are reported
+5. **Validation**: All data is validated and errors are reported
+6. **Auto-population**: Student details (name, sex, email, school, class) are automatically populated from the database

 ### Import Results
 After upload, you'll see: